 while

 where $X_{n}$ is the number average molecular weight.
 Eq.
-(10) is a universal relation valid for all bond forming processes within the interval $0\le D\le D_{c}$.
+(10) is a universal relation valid for all bond forming processes, if we are in the interval $0\le D\le D_{c}$.
 Substituting eqs.
 (11) and (12) into eq.
 (10) and using the relation $C_{0}=M_{0}/V$ and $[\Gamma]=\Gamma/V$, one has the equality:

-The conclusion of eq.
-(13) is important.
+The suggestion of eq.
+(13) is significant.
 It states that if $X_{n}$ can be measured experimentally as a function of $D$ and $C_{0}$, one can estimate $[\Gamma]$ as a function of $C_{0}$.
-This provides a possibility that one can test experimentally the assumption of the concentration invariance of $[\Gamma]$ for general branching processes of $f\ge 3$.
+This will provide a possibility that one can test experimentally the assumption of the concentration invariance of $[\Gamma]$ for general branching processes of $f\ge 3$.
 This possibility was first suggested by Faliagas\cite{Faliagas}.
-To apply eq.
-(13), it can be conveniently recast in the form:
+Eq.
+(13) can be conveniently recast in the form: